bartmichu/urbstat/README.md

 You have the option to use this Deno application in two ways: either as a self-contained compiled executable or as a script file that runs with Deno.
-Although it is not entirely feature-complete, the Main branch is stable and has been utilized daily on a bunch of servers.
+Although it is not entirely feature-complete, the `Main` branch should be stable and has been utilized daily on a bunch of servers.

 The following features have been implemented: